brootaylor/bostontparty-v2/src/_content/news/posts/man-and-machine-2023.md

 ---

 We work closely with local farmers and the rural communities to provide a safe and successful event.
 The 2 days of riding will cater for the intermediate and hard skill levels.
-The distance over the 2 days will be approximately 150 - 200km.
+The distance over the 2 days will be approximately 150 &ndash; 200km.

 The object of the weekend is to successfully complete both days, and receive your finishers trophy at prize giving.